M41ie/Tennis/README.md

 python3 -m tennis.cli approve_match CLUB_ID INDEX APPROVER
 ```

+When calling `register_user` you can omit the `USER_ID` argument.
+The server will
+assign the next available alphabetic ID automatically (A, B, ..., Z, AA, AB,
+...).

 Creating a club automatically makes the creator a member.
 This also counts
 toward their joined club limit (default 5).